jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="resume-button-label" %}

-However, if `review` is used with `field`, a "Continue" button is used.
+However, if `review` is used with `continue button field`, a "Continue" button is used.
 The "Continue" button can be customized using the modifier [`continue button label`].

 For information about other ways to set a default value for the Continue button label, see the [screen parts] section.